Distributed Methods with Compressed Communication for Solving Variational Inequalities, with Theoretical Guarantees

-At the beginning of each iteration of \algname{MASHA1}, each device knows the value of $F(w^k)$, hence it can be calculated $\bar z^k$ and $z^{k+1/2}$ locally.
-Then it sends the compressed version of the difference $F_m(z^{k+1/2}) - F_m(w^k)$ to the server, and the server does a reverse compressed broadcast.
-As a result, an unbiased estimate of $F(z^{k+1/2}) - F(w^k)$ appears on each node.
-Also, the nodes receive a bit of information $b_k$.
-This bit is generated randomly on the server and is equal to 1 with probability $1-\tau$ (where $1-\tau$ is small).
+At the beginning of each \algname{MASHA1} iteration, all devices know the value of $F(w^k)$, hence they can calculate the value of $z^{k+1/2}$ locally without communications.
+Further, each device sends the compressed version of the difference $F_m(z^{k+1/2}) - F_m(w^k)$ to the server.
+The compression on these transfers is done by their local $\{Q^{\text{dev}}_m\}$ operators.
+The server aggregates the information from devices, averages it, compresses by $Q^{\text{serv}}$ operator and makes a broadcast to all devices.
+As a result, an unbiased estimate of $F(z^{k+1/2}) - F(w^k)$ appears at each node.
+Also, the nodes receive one bit of information $b_k$.
+This bit is generated randomly on the server and is equal to $1$ with probability $1-\tau$ (where $1-\tau$ is small).
 Note that $b_k$ can be generated locally, it is enough to use the same random generator and set the same seed on all devices.
-Then, all devices make a final update on $z^{k+1}$, and also update the $w^{k+1} = z^{k+1}$ point if the $b_k = 1$ or save it from the previous iteration $w^{k+1} = w^{k}$.
-In the case when the point $w^{k+1} = z^{k+1}$, we need to exchange the full values of $F_m (w^{k+1})$ in order that at the beginning of the next iteration the value of $F(w^{k+1})$ is known to all nodes.
+Next, the devices locally make a final update on $z^{k+1}$.
+The final step is an update of $w^{k+1}$: if $b_k = 1$, then $w^{k+1} = z^{k}$ or otherwise $w^{k+1} = w^k$.
+In the case when $w^{k+1} = z^{k}$, we need to exchange the uncompressed values of $F_m (w^{k+1})$ in order to ensure that at the beginning of the next iteration the value of $F(w^{k+1})$ is known to all agents.
 We use a possibly difference compressor on each device and also on the server.
-To distinguish between them, we denote the following notation: $Q^{\text{dev}}_m$, $q^{\text{dev}}_m$, $\beta^{\text{dev}}_m$ and $Q^{\text{serv}}$, $q^{\text{serv}}$, $q^{\text{serv}}$.
+To distinguish between them, we denote the following notation: $Q^{\text{dev}}_m$, $q^{\text{dev}}_m$, $\beta^{\text{dev}}_m$ and $Q^{\text{serv}}$, $q^{\text{serv}}$, $\beta^{\text{serv}}$.

 \begin{theorem} Let Assumption \ref{as3} and one case of Assumption \ref{as1} are satisfied.
 Then for some step $\gamma$ the following estimates on \algname{MASHA1} number of iterations to achieve $\varepsilon$-solution holds